rm511130/PCF4CAS/README.md

 ![](./images/intro_to_kubectl.png)

-- Anyone with access to `pks_admin` can see any K8s cluster, and that can pose a security problem.
-However, `pks_manager` was created with a different scope of responsibility, and it can only see K8s clusters it creates.
-Lets experiment:
+- Anyone with access to the `pks_admin` username and password is able to see all K8s clusters and that can pose a security problem.
+However, we also created `pks_manager` with a different scope of responsibility which only allows it to see and manage clusters it creates.
+Let's experiment:

 ![](./images/pks_manager_k8s_cluster.png)

+- Let's take a look at a few additional commands